elf4j/elf4j-api/README.md

 No-op by default:

-- Nothing will be logging out (no-op) unless an external ELF4J logging provider is discovered at application deploy time.
+- Nothing will be logging out (no-op) unless a properly configured external ELF4J logging provider is discovered at the application start time.
 The only/default implementation shipped with the ELF4J facade itself is the no-op provider.

 Only one in-effect logging provider: